Hrishikesh-Athreya/News-Report/README.md

 ## Features
 * View the latest trending news from around the world
-* Save news articles for later refer
+* Save news articles for later reference

 ## Motivation
 My very first android project where I had to design the UI and the architecture completely by myself.
 I figured there was a lot more than what meets the eye when a product had to be developed and this gave me a rather in depth understanding of what is involved.
 As a result , I ended up learning about many design patterns and techonologies that i previously did not have an understanding of.